CAPSTONE-2022-2023/CAPSTONE-PROJECT/feedback.md

 - **Manage Accounts and view statements [by Mohammad Reza]** - Perfect!
 (10/10) Make sure to name the file with an .md in the end, otherwise Github does not render it as a MarkDown file.
 - **Registering and creating a user account (done by Gaurav Saini)** - Perfect (10/10)
 - **Transfer Funds [by Matthew Samun]** - I would expect a cancel alternate flow as well.
 Oterwise, perfect!
 9/10

+### Milestones 5/5
+- Perfect!
+I almost cried with its beauty!

+### Deliverables (4/5)
+- The first three are perfect
+- The fourth should have been broken down into two (-0.5)
+- There should be a tool to allow users to see past statements (-0.5)